Demo Coaching because a great product doesn’t always mean a great demo

 Bad demos lose deals, and lost deals means lost revenue

 Just like they can win deals, your demos can kill deals at any stage of the sales process.
-Much of the time salespeople think they had a great demo, when in fact they dropped a Deadly Phrase or two (or ten), which kills the deal before it even got off the ground.
+Much of the time salespeople think they had a great demo, when in fact they dropped lose the audience or commit a Demo Fail, which kills the deal before it even got off the ground.

 When salespeople don’t communicate value, deals often die a slow painful death somewhere around stage 3 because clients aren’t convinced of the value of whatever is being sold and the deal just sort of sits there.